SarvarKh/ofn-wiki/Setting-up-Stripe-on-an-OFN-instance.md

 https://[YOUR OFN DOMAIN]/admin/stripe_accounts/deauthorize
 ````

-Then select `Select types to send` and choose `account.application.deauthorized`, which should be second from the top.
+Then select `Select types to send` and check `account.application.deauthorized`, which should be second from the top.
 Then click `Add Endpoint` to save.
 That's it for webhooks!

 ### Step 5.
 Configure your OFN instance
 Most of the configuration of the OFN will be done through use of the `application.yml` file.
 This is the same file used to configure the language and currency information.
 To use the OFN with Stripe, you will need a `client_id` (found on the interface in Step 3), a public API key, and a private API key.
 The API keys can be found by navigating to your Stripe Dashboard, and selecting API from side menu.
 API keys can be either `test` keys or `live` keys.
 You can make your `test` keys visible by clicking the 'View test data' switch in the side menu.